Vanya-16/Vanya-16.github.io/_posts/2020-11-19-Predict House Price.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/House Predictions/plot4_keras.png">

-_The new model shows some spikes in the val_loss which means its overfitting at a few places.
+_The new model shows some spikes in the val_loss which means its overfitting at 400 epochs.
 We'll ignore them for now_

 ```python